cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/governance.md

 The procedure is as follows:

 1. **Register the proposal.** During each epoch, a genesis key can submit (via its delegates) zero, one, or many proposals; each submission overrides the previous one.
 Proposals can be explicitly marked for future epochs; in that case, they are simply not considered until that epoch is reached.
-2. **Voting.** The window for submitting proposals ends 6k/f slots before the end of the epoch, where *k* is the security parameter and *f* is the _active slot coefficient_.
+2. **Voting.** There is no explicit voting, to vote for a proposal, other delegate key holders must submit the exact same proposal to the chain.
+The window for submitting proposals ends 6k/f slots before the end of the epoch, where *k* is the security parameter and *f* is the _active slot coefficient_.
 3. **Quorum.** At the end of the epoch, if the majority of nodes, determined by the **Quorum** specification constant (which must exceed half the total number of nodes), have most recently submitted the identical proposal, it becomes adopted.
 4. **Update.** The update is applied at the epoch boundary.